NaveenKaliannan/guide-to-good-software/Linux.md

 * **until**
 * **select**
 ### Networking in linux
+DNS resolver in local machine sents our DNS querries to DNS nameserver. <br />
-DNS is used to covert the human readbale names (google.com) to IP addresss.
+DNS nameserver is used to covert the human readbale names (google.com) to IP addresss (number:..:..). <br />
-PC or Laptop uses addresses IPv4/IPv6
-Names are convenient for humans
+Names are convenient for humans and Numbers are convenient for machines. <br />
-When you type google.com in web browser, the device asks DNS server for IP address of the google.com.

-increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
+When you type google.com in web browser, DNS resolver in our notebook asks DNS server for IP address of the google.com.
+PC and our notebooks use IPv4/IPv6 addresses for network communication.
+Increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.
+DNS nameserves can be manually configured via DHCP.

-IPv4 (32-bit address length, less address space, address representatin is decimal, mnaual or with DHCP configuration,  4 fields which are separated by dot (.), Example of IPv4:  66.94.29.13	)
+* IPv4 (32-bit address length, less address space, address representatin is decimal, mnaual or with DHCP configuration,  4 fields which are separated by dot (.), Example of IPv4:  66.94.29.13	)

-IPv6 (128-bit address length, more address space,address representatin is hexadecimal, Autoconfiguration , 8 fields, which are separated by colon (:), Example of IPv6: 2001:0000:3238:DFE1:0063:0000:0000:FEFB
+ * IPv6 (128-bit address length, more address space,address representatin is hexadecimal, Autoconfiguration , 8 fields, which are separated by colon (:), Example of IPv6: 2001:0000:3238:DFE1:0063:0000:0000:FEFB
 )

-DNS serves can be manually configured via DHCP.
+A -  used to map names to IPv4 addresses
+AAAA -  used to map names to IPv6 addresses when we type the google.com, a querry with our IP address will be send to the IP address of google.com.
+Then the desination will send the response with their IP address to us.

 ```
 ping google.com - pings the google.com and gets the ipv4 address of the google.com